MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

 Your options:

  * **Create a local primary account**: Select **Yes** to configure local primary account settings for targeted Macs.
 Select **No** to skip this step.
  * **Prefill account info**: Select **Not configured** to require the device user to enter their account username and full name in Setup Assistant.
-Select **Yes** to prefill the account information for them.

- If you choose to prefill, enter the primary account name and full name settings.
-For more information about tokens, see [Tokens used in the property list](../apps/app-configuration-policies-use-ios#tokens-used-in-the-property-list.md).
+ Alternatively, select **Yes** to prefill the account information for them.
+Then enter the primary account name and full name settings.
+For more information about tokens, see [Tokens used in the property list](../apps/app-configuration-policies-use-ios.md#tokens-used-in-the-property-list).
 Your options:
     * **Primary account name**: Enter the username for the account.
 Available for devices running macOS versions 10.15 and later. `{{partialupn}}` is the supported token variable for *account name*.
     * **Primary account full name**: Enter the full name of the account.   `{{username}}` is the supported token variable for *full name*.
 Available for devices running macOS versions 10.15 and later.
  * **Restrict editing**: The default configuration is set to **Yes** so that device users can't edit the account name and full name configured for them.
 To allow device users to edit the account name and full name, select **Not configured**.